 How do we, as parents, cut down on the materialism and overriding consumerism of the holidays and teach our little ones the true meaning and spirit of the season?
 Moreover, how do we instill in them an “attitude of gratitude”?

 Although teaching kids to be grateful is important, it’s easier said than done.
-Here are some ways that we can help foster a sense of gratitude in our children, during the holiday season and beyond:
+Here are some ways that we can help foster a sense of gratitude in our children for experiences they have and the people around them, during the holiday season and beyond:

 - Manage the gift expectations.
 Talk to your kids early in the holiday season about their wish lists, and have them rank the gifts they want the most.
 Then, set a limit.
 If you celebrate Hanukkah, one gift on each of the 8 nights makes it easy.
 If you celebrate Christmas, set a limit on the number of gifts for younger kids or a dollar amount for older kids.
 For extended family, suggest doing a “Secret Santa” exchange where, instead of giving a gift to every aunt, uncle, cousin and grandparent, you draw names and have each person give a single gift to another person.

 - Focus on the “reason for the season.”
 Gifts are just one part of the holiday experience.
 As parents, we can teach our kids why we exchange gifts and what the holiday means in our culture or faith tradition.
 In the Christian tradition, the custom of giving and receiving presents is a reminder of the gifts of gold, frankincense and myrrh given to Jesus by the Wise Men at the time of his birth.
 The custom of hanging stockings comes from the story of St. Nicholas.